Order-invariant cluster first-order logic on graph classes of bounded degree

 \subsection{Cluster first-order logic}

 We define \emph{cluster first-order logic} (\CFO), a syntactic fragment of \FO over ordered, coloured graphs.
 Variables are organised into \emph{clusters} indexed by words $w \in \Sigma^*$ over a fixed infinite alphabet $\Sigma$.
 Inside each cluster, variables are enumerated $x^0_w, x^1_w, x^2_w, \ldots$.
 Except for $x^0_w$, variables may only be introduced by \emph{guarded} quantification, enforcing adjacency to a previously introduced variable of the same cluster.
-Moreover, the relations $E,<$ and $=$ are only allowed between variables of the same cluster, except for $<$, which may additionally compare a variable of a cluster $w$ with the first variable $x^0_{w\alpha}$ of cluster $w\alpha$.
+Moreover, $E$ and $=$ may only relate variables from the same cluster.
+The order relation $<$ may additionally compare a variable from cluster $w$ with the first variable $x^0_{w\alpha}$ of a child cluster $w\alpha$, where $\alpha\in\Sigma$.

 \textbf{Indices and variables.} Fix an infinite alphabet $\Sigma$.
 For a finite set of indices $S \subseteq \Sigma^* \times \mathbb{N}$, define $X_S := \{x^i_w \mid (w,i) \in S\}.$ We say that $S$ is \emph{valid} if for all $w \in \Sigma^*$, $\alpha \in \Sigma$, and $i \in \mathbb{N}$: \begin{itemize} \item if $(w,i) \in S$, then $(w,j) \in S$ for every $j < i$; \item if $(w\alpha,0) \in S$, then $(w,0) \in S$. \end{itemize}